 (c) The Branch Secretary shall convene a meeting of the Branch:

-(i) At such time as the Branch shall have previously decided, which in addition to one AGM a maximum of three other meetings/ events per year.
+(i) At such time as the Branch shall have previously decided, up to a maximum of five Business meetings/events per year one of which must include the AGM.

 (ii) At any other time on the requisition in writing of no less than four Branch Members or ten percent of the members, whichever is the greater.
 He/she shall give seven days notice of any such meeting to all entitled to attend.